ElyasShamal/prework/README.md

 # prework
- repository code the dream

-hello this file contain the instraction to use the project
+Instructions to run the project:
+1. Clone the git repo.
+2. Run index.html with a web browser.

+How to use this project:
+This website have two tables.
+One table describe people and the second table describe planets.
+This website have two buttons next character and next planet.
+To see the next person click the next character and to see the next planet click the next planet.